Foreign policy of the Truman administration: Marshall Plan

 With support from Republican Senator Henry Cabot Lodge, Jr., Vandenberg admitted there was no certainty that the plan would succeed, but said it would halt economic chaos, sustain Western civilization, and stop further Soviet expansion.
 Senator Robert A. Taft, a leading conservative Republican who was generally skeptical of American commitments in Europe, chose to focus on domestic issues and deferred to Vandenberg on foreign policy.
 Major newspapers were highly supportive, including pro-business conservative outlets like Time magazine.
 Both houses of Congress approved the initial appropriation, known as the Foreign Assistance Act, by large majorities, and Truman signed the act into law in April 1948.
 Congress would eventually allocate $12.4 billion in aid over the four years of the plan.

 A new Washington agency the European Recovery Program (ERP) ran the Marshall Plan and close cooperation with the recipient nations.
 The money proved decisive, but the ERP was focused on a longer-range vision that included more efficiency, more high technology, and the removal of multiple internal barriers and tariffs inside Western Europe.
 ERP allowed each recipient to develop its own plan for the aid, it set several rules and guidelines on the use of the funding.
 Governments were required to exclude Communists, socialist policies were allowed, and balanced budgets were favored.
 Additionally, the ERP conditioned aid to the French and British on their acceptance of the reindustrialization of Germany and support for European integration.
 The Soviets set up their own program for aid, the Molotov Plan, and the new barriers reduced trade between the Eastern bloc and the Western bloc.

 The Marshall Plan helped European economies recover in the late 1940s and early 1950s.
-By 1952, industrial productivity had increased by 35 percent compared to 1938 levels.
+By 1952, industrial productivity had increased by 35% compared to 1938 levels.
 The Marshall Plan also provided critical psychological reassurance to many Europeans, restoring optimism to a war-torn continent.
 Though European countries did not adopt American economic structures and ideas to the degree hoped for by some Americans, they remained firmly rooted in mixed economic systems.
 The European integration process led to the creation of the European Economic Community, which eventually formed the basis of the European Union.